When you’re looking at white gold wedding rings, I think you’ll agree with me that it can be hard to find the trusted information you need.

 This uninspiring mass production method is common in large-scale jewelry manufacturing processes.

-Some white gold wedding bands are created with waxes carved by hand.
+Some white gold wedding bands and white gold engagement rings are created with waxes carved by hand.
 These are then casted out, sometimes as one-of-a-kinds.
-This takes great skill to master.
+This takes great skill to master, and allows some gorgeous and highly distinct designs.

 White Gold Wedding Gender Issues